-Recently I discovered that the site's domain was available, so I bought it with the goal of recreating as much of its original content as possible from archived pages.
+When I discovered that this site's domain was available, I bought it with the goal of recreating as much of its original content as possible from archived pages.
 Unfortunately there was little to work with so I have used outside sources, including the reviews.
 I was more concerned that someone else might purchase the domain and re-purpose the site for something that had nothing in common with the original DerailedTheMovie.com website.

 Since the site will not be exactly as you remember it, please be indulgent.